henrikmelin/h3ppy/README.md

 <img src="img/nirspec_jupiter_data.png">
 </p>

 Since we are operating at a moderately high spectral resolution, I'm going to sub-divide the data, focusing on the individual spectral lines.
-This will not adversely affect the fit, since it is the relative intesity of the H<sub>3</sub><sup>+</sup> spectral lines that determine the temperature and the density.
+This will not adversely affect the fit, since it is the relative intensity of the H<sub>3</sub><sup>+</sup> spectral lines that determine the temperature and the density.
 By zooming into the plot above, I determine the approximate wavelength of the group of lines.
 The code below will reduce the wavelength range to focus only on the relevant H<sub>3</sub><sup>+</sup> line regions, and then fit the resulting spectrum.

 ```python
 # This function sub-divides data centered on a list of wavelengths